Frequently Asked Questions

 In Nebraska, transition planning for students with disabilities can begin at age 14.
 This aligns with federal requirements that help students prepare for life after high school.

 By age 16, a student's Individualized Education Program (IEP) must include transition services focused on post-school goals related to education, employment, and independent living.
-These services help bridge the gap between school and adult life.

 For more information, contact your school's special education department or Nebraska VR's transition services team.